Is Starting a Grocery Ecommerce Business Profitable in Today's Market?

 Understanding the grocery ecommerce landscape

 For consumers, online grocery shopping is a massive boon.
 They no longer have to commute to a store, spend energy searching for products up and down dozens of aisles, and waste time in a checkout line.
-Instead, they can source all their required household products from a convenient grocery Ecommerce platform.

 This level of convenience has led to the rapid growth of grocery ecommerce .
 There were around 547 million global users of online grocery services in 2018, which has more than doubled to 1.4 billion by 2023.